 If your day trading strategy provides a short-sell signal in that price region, the Fibonacci level helps confirm the signal.
 The Fibonacci levels also point out price areas where you should be on high alert for trading opportunities.

 Using a Fibonacci retracement tool is subjective.
 There are multiple price swings during a trading day, so not everyone will be connecting the same two points.
 The two points you connect may not be the two points others connect.
 To help compensate for this, draw retracement levels on all significant price waves, noting where there is a cluster of Fibonacci levels.
 This may indicate a price area of high importance.

 While useful, Fibonacci levels will not always pinpoint exact market turning points.
 They provide an estimated entry area but not an exact entry point.
 There is no guarantee the price will stop and reverse at a particular Fibonacci level, or at any of them.
 If the price retraces 100 percent of the last price wave, the trend may be in question.

-If you use the Fibonacci retracement tool on very small price moves it may not provide much insight.
+If you use the Fibonacci retracement tool on very small price moves, it may not provide much insight.
 The levels will be so close together that almost every price level appears important.

 Fibonacci retracements provide some areas of interest to watch on pullbacks.
-They can act as a confirmation if you get a trade signal in the area of a Fibonacci level.
+They can act as confirmation if you get a trade signal in the area of a Fibonacci level.
 Traders don't need to use them.
 Play around with Fibonacci retracement levels and apply them to your charts.
-Incorporate them into your trading plan only if you find they help your trading.
+Incorporate them into your trading plan if you find they help your trading.